danieagle/adare-net/README.txt

   Main repository => https://github.com/danieagle/adare-net.git

-  All help, tests and pull requests Are Welcome, but the main need now
+  All help, tests and pull requests Are Welcome, but the More Important/Urgent need now is Testing in MACOSX !

-    is testing in MSWindows (from Win10_22H2_x64 and upward), Linux and MACOSX for release the upcoming v.0.1.0
+   Testing in MSWindows can be from Win10_22H2_x64 and upward.

+   Linux Ubuntu AMD64 23.10 is the mostly tested OS.

   Volunteers Are Welcome :-) you want do above ?
 Very Very Very Thanks!!